 "The very idea of creating a missile-defense system can definitely bring about a sharp deterioration in our relations," Makarov said.

-The NATO meeting also comes one day after U.S. Secretary of State Hillary Clinton criticized Russia's parliamentary elections
+The NATO meeting also comes one day after U.S. Secretary of State Hillary Clinton criticized Russia's parliamentary elections, citing allegations of fraud.

-Protests in many Russian cities are continuing
+Protests in many Russian cities are continuing.

 compiled from agency and RFE/RL reports